 This four layered paper Cricut Christmas card is so fun to make and the finished result is just so gorgeous!
-This intricate handmade card is simple to make with the Cricut Explore or Maker.
+Make this intricate handmade card with the Cricut Explore or Maker.

-This post is sponsored by my friends at Cricut and contains affiliate links.
+My friends at Cricut sponsored this post and contains affiliate links.
 Thank you for supporting the brands that support Handmade in the Heartland!

 This is one of those projects that I love so much I kind of don’t want to give it away, do you ever have that problem?
 I guess I made it without having a specific person in mind so that makes it a little harder to figure out who to give it to.
 What I really want to do is put it in a frame to decorate my house! ha!